ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ![](neil_arcsie_files/figure-html/ca-1.png)<!-- -->

-Example of Centerburg data classified using a hierarchical cluster analysis, and aggregated into the 3 most distinct classes.
-The 3rd class appears to be an outlier.
+A hierarchical classification of the field data was generated in order to compare with the FD classes and determine if a more compact classification could be achieved.
+An threshold of 3 classes was selected.
+In examing the dendrogram it is apparent that the 1 class it much smaller than the other 2.

-## Contingency Table of the Erosion Classes vs the Hierachical Clusters
+## Comparison of the Erosion Classes and Hierachical Clusters

 ```r